 One of the most popular library services include Ask a Librarian: An on-demand 24/7 live chat reference service.
 Anyone who needs help finding information may submit questions through a link on the library’s website.
 Questions are answered by staff at the WVC library or by any librarian participating in our worldwide network of reference librarians.
 Click on the Ask a Librarian Tab.

-9. Test Proctoring: Most WVC distance courses include online quizzes or tests.
+11. Test Proctoring: Most WVC distance courses include online quizzes or tests.
 But, some instructors may require that you take these assessments in the presence of a proctor.
+Along with Face to Face Proctor options, we support Recorded Online Proctor and Live Online Proctor.
 The instructor will give you specific guidelines to follow.
 Proctoring service is free to students taking WVC courses.
 The service is also available to Non-WVC student for a fee.
-Contact Test Proctor: 509-682-6787 or Distance Learning office: 509-682-6718 to arrange a proctoring session and payment options.
-See Proctoring Service page.
+Contact Test Proctor: 509-682-6863 or Distance Learning office: 509-682-6718 to arrange a proctoring session and payment options.
+Find more information on the Proctoring Service page.